NeuroTechX/ntx_slack_archive/vr_bci.md

  >do you have a project that you have created which is open source and think would work well being paired with EEG?
 I was working on something for a conference but didn't have time to finish it

+3/9/2017 3:11 AM

+ **sydneyneurotechx** :

+ >Would love to know if you have anything in mind that would be a good fit for BCI integration.